godfery/fb-page-scraper/README.md

-# Facebook-Data-Collector
+# Facebook Page Scraper
-Facebook Data Collector is toolkit for collecting facebook data from public pages.
+Facebook Page Scraper is a toolkit for collecting facebook data from public pages.
 The toolkit uses Facebook's Graph API to collect posts, comments, likes, shares etc. from public pages and writes them to a database.
-Optionally, you can also download and save the data in json format
+Optionally, the toolkit allows you to download the data in json format